 Instructions: The mandatory requirements must be met by the vendor as a part of the submitted proposal.
 Failure on the part of the vendor to meet any of the mandatory requirements may result in their disqualification of the proposal at the sole discretion of PRMP.
 The term "must," stipulates and identifies a mandatory requirement.
 The vendor is to demonstrate compliance with mandatory requirements in their proposal.
 If the vendor's proposal meets the mandatory requirements, the vendor's Proposal may be included in the next part of the technical evaluation of this RFP.
 For mandatory requirements that necessitate a future action, the vendor will respond in Attachment K: Terms and Conditions with an attestation that it will meet all mandates.
-For mandatory requirements that involve documentation, vendors should include that documentation with their technical proposal must be submitted prior to contract execution.
+For mandatory requirements that involve documentation, vendors should include that documentation with their technical proposal.
+Any documentation for mandatory requirements not supplied with their technical proposal must be submitted prior to contract execution.
 When appropriate, the vendor's proposal must provide narrative responses in the area below.